thiagoa/thiagoa.github.io/_posts/2022-02-19-moving-an-existing-linux-installation-to-a-new-encrypted-drive.markdown

 home-luks 253:1    0 830.1G  0 crypt /home      43670a9a-c14a-4bb7-b569-276bf713b840
 ```

-And we're done!
-Our "cloned" partitions are ready to boot!
+Done!
+Our "cloned" partitions are _almost_ ready to boot!

 ## Installing the boot loader

 For this section, I will steal the relevant steps from Pop_OS!'s
 [Repair the
 Boot-loader](https://support.system76.com/articles/bootloader/) guide.
-Actually, I will _adapt_ them.
+Actually, I will adapt them.

 First let's mount our EFI partition: